arpit-omprakash/arpit-omprakash.github.io/_posts/2020-7-06-On-The-Origin-Of-Genetics.md

 ## A Sound Experiment?
 Even the most simple arrangement like initially starting out with just true-breeding varieties or having a large enough sample size is a major point that leads to credible data.
 He had the foresight to follow up with successive generations (F<sub>1</sub>, F<sub>2</sub>, F<sub>3</sub>, F<sub>4</sub>) and record their variations.
 Finally, he conducted **test-crosses** (hybridizing F<sub>2</sub> generation with the P generation) to reveal the presence and proportion of recessive traits.

->The *marvel of Mendel* lies in the impeccable experimental design that is guaranteed to provide a stockpile of mathematically sound data which can be used to gain insights into unseen forces and processes of nature.
+>The *marvel of Mendel* lies in the impeccable experimental design that is guaranteed to provide a stockpile of mathematically sound data.
+Which can be used to gain insights into unseen forces and processes of nature.

 It is something that we, as scientists, should always strive for.